 Family Relationship Advice Line is an Australian Government service that helps families affected by relationship or separation issues.
 It can also refer callers to local services that provide assistance.
 Call 1800 050 321.

 Relationships Australia provides a range of counselling services delivered face-to-face and online.
 Find out more about the counselling services available on their website.
 Or call 1300 364 277.

 Ending a relationship

-If you’re not committed to resolving relationship issues and want to end it, Relationships Australia has resources to help you through this upsetting and stressful time.
+If you’re not committed to resolving relationship issues and want to end it, read ‘Fourteen ways to break up better: How best to minimize the pain in a painful situation’.

 Abuse or violence

-It’s never OK to use power, abuse or violence against another person.
+Using power, abuse or violence against another person is never ok.
 If you need help, it’s available.
 For safety and support, call 1800 RESPECT (1800 737 732) for confidential information, counselling and support.
 They operate 24 hours, 7 days a week.